-- patients who are medically unfit for oral surgical procedures.

-- where adequate numbers of implants cannot be placed to

-- achieve full functional support of a prosthesis.

-- patients under the age of 18.

-- poor bone quality.

-- blood disorders.

-- infected implant site.

-- vascular impairment.

-- uncontrolled diabetes.

-- drug or alcohol abuse.

-- chronic high dose steroid therapy.

-- anti-coagulant therapy.

-- metabolic bone disease.

-- radiotherapy treatment.

-- allergy or hypersensitivity to pure titanium, titanium alloy

-- (Ti6Al4V), gold, palladium or iridium.
+- who are medically unfit for dental implant procedures. - where adequate numbers of implants could not be placed to achieve full functional support of the prosthesis. - who are allergic or have hypersensitivity to pure titanium or titanium alloy (Ti-6Al-4V), gold, palladium, platinum or iridium. - who are under the age of 18, have poor bone quality, blood disorders, infected implant site, vascular impairment, uncontrolled diabetes, drug or alcohol abuse, chronic high dose steroid therapy, anti-coagulant therapy, metabolic bone disease, radiotherapy treatment and sinus pathology.